JamieBort/Portfolio-Website/Revamp2023.md

 * With commit 20cf11710ea8067d5ce3c119e5265b726300f123 just created the basic framework for the website.

 ### Next Steps

-* Create an event listener for the toggleFunction() so that when the user taps outside of the navigation menu, the navigation menu disappears.

 * Use media queries to implement the navigation differently for laptop/desktop.